BasementStudios/SzczurEngine/docs/StyleGuide.md

 ### Pointers and references

-Pointer star and reference sign should be connected with typename.
+Pointer's astisks and reference's ampersands should be placed next to typename.

 ```cpp
 typename* foo;